 Deals with current topics in biological sciences not covered in other courses.
 Topics will vary with needs, interests, and goals of the student and instructor.
-No topic will be
+No topic will be offered more than twice within three years.
+May be repeated three times with different topics.
+Topic to be listed on student's permanent academic record.

-BIO 221 General Zoology4 cr. hrs.
+BIO 221 General Zoology ......4 cr. hrs.